hardin47/website/Math154/Notes/05-permutation.md

 &= \frac{\sum_i n_i(\overline{X}_{i\cdot} - \overline{X})^2/(K-1)}{\sum_{ij} (X_{ij}-\overline{X}_{i\cdot})^2/(N-K)}
 \end{align}

-2. Construct the sampling distribution that this statistic would have if the effect were *not* present in the population.
+2. Construct the sampling distribution that this statistic would have if the effect were *not* present in the population (the null sampling distribution).
 [The sampling distributions for t statistics and F statistics are based on the Central Limit Theorem and derived in Math 152.]

-3. Locate the observed statistic in this distribution.
+3. Locate the observed statistic in the null distribution.
 A value in the main body of the distribution could easily occur just by chance.
 A value in the tail would rarely occur by chance and so is evidence that something other than chance is operating.
 [This piece is going to happen in permutation tests as well as in analytic tests -- the point is to see if the observed data is consistent with the null distribution.]

 4. **p-value**  is the probability of the observed data or more extreme if the null hypothesis is true.
 [Same definition for analytic, permutation, and randomization tests!]
 To estimate the p-value for a test of significance, estimate the sampling distribution of the test statistic when the null hypothesis is true by simulating in a manner that is consistent with the null hypothesis.
 Alternatively, there are analytic / mathematical formulas for many of the common statistical hypothesis tests.

 ### Permutation Tests Algorithm